The Pouf Hairstyle – Marie Antoinette’s lasting legacy to hairdressing

 A more expensive version consisted of pork fat, which was less smelly.
-Pomades based on animal ingredients did however, have the unfortunate habit of attracting vermin, particularly during the night in bed.
+Pomades based on animal ingredients did, however, have the unfortunate habit of attracting vermin, particularly during the night in bed.

 Pouf Inspired Tutorials

-While the Pouf may not be a common fashion stable on the streets of Paris, London or New York, it is frequently the inspiration for fashion shoots and shows.
+While the Pouf may not be a common fashion staple on the streets of Paris, London or New York, it is frequently the inspiration for fashion shoots and shows.
 MHD has a couple of inspiring videos demonstrating more modern versions.
 No pork fat or beef marrow required!